 But if you operate your business as an S-Corp, it’s required and critical that you report the payment of your health insurance in a specific manner.
 Your W-2 as a shareholder/employee needs to indicate the amount of health insurance paid by the company on the shareholder’s behalf.
 If it doesn’t, the IRS can disallow the deduction.

 - YEAR END TIP: S-Corp owners issuing their final W-2 for the year need to indicate the amount of health insurance paid by the company in order to take the deduction.

 If you actually do pay for some portion of your employees’ health insurance premiums, the Small Business Healthcare Tax Credit for Small Employers is ripe for the taking.
-This little gem is a literal dollar-for-dollar tax credit against any taxes you owe and up to 50 percent of any healthcare premiums you pay for on behalf of your employees.
-There are a number of rules that really aren’t that bad, but they do require you to cover at least half of the cost of single (not family) healthcare coverage.
+This little gem is a literal dollar-for-dollar tax credit against any taxes you owe and up to 50 percent of any healthcare premiums you pay on behalf of your employees.
+There are a number of rules that really aren’t that difficult to meet, but they do require you to cover at least half the cost of single (not family) healthcare coverage.
 In addition, you must have fewer than 25 full-time equivalent employees, and those employees must have average wages of less than $50,000 a year.